 You may be able to complete part of your undergraduate course abroad, through the European Erasmus+ programme or exchange schemes with universities in the USA.

-According to HESA, 94.7% of students went into employment or further study within six months after graduating in 2014/15.
+According to HESA, 93.6% of students from the 2015/16 academic year went into employment or further study within six months of graduating.

 The university operates a Buddy Project on all four campuses; newly arrived students are matched with an established student to help them settle in.